-I’m interested in language evolution, social cognition, and other aspects of cognition that define us as human.
-My work explores inferential processing and its interaction with language in evolutionary, psycholinguistic, comparative, and cognitive scientific terms.
-I’ve blogged about these topics for a wider audience here.
+I’m generally interested in language evolution, social cognition, and other aspects of cognition that define us as human.
+My PhD and subsequent work focussed on inferential processing and its interaction with language in evolutionary, psycholinguistic, comparative, and cognitive scientific terms.

 Topics of Interest:

-- The evolution of (and precursors to) pragmatic competence in humans, cognitive preadaptations for language
+- The evolution of pragmatic competence in humans, cognitive preadaptations for language

 - Mechanisms of inference, the integration of non-linguistic information in linguistic processing

-- The effect of the social-cognitive underpinnings of linguistic communication on linguistic structure
+- The effect of the social-cognitive underpinnings of communication on linguistic structure

 - Comparative study of inferential and social cognition, particularly vis-à-vis communication systems